Oral Chlamydia: Symptoms, Treatment, At Home Testing

 Granted, with oral sex there is typically less risk of getting a sexually transmitted disease involved than “traditional” intercourse, but you and your partner are still prone to infection.
 The problem is that most people are never properly screened.
 They wait to experience detectable symptoms before getting tested without realizing that when it comes to chlamydia there may never be identifiable symptoms.
 And if you don’t know you’re infected, you may be continually passing chlamydia to your sexual partners.
 In time, untreated chlamydia in the mouth and throat can develop harmful side effects.

-What Are The Common Symptoms of Chlamydia Throat?
+What Are The Common Symptoms of Chlamydia In The Throat?

 Pop quiz time: what’s the difference between throat chlamydia and chlamydia in the genitals?
 If you’re not sure, don’t feel bad.
 Many of us don’t even realize that there are multiple types of this sexually transmitted infection.